Effective: June 1, 2004

 Policy Contact: University Human Resources

-This policy applies to all Staff and Hourly employees of Indiana University, whether part-time or full-time.
+This policy applies to all Staff and Temporary employees of Indiana University, whether part-time or full-time.

 - It is the policy of Indiana University that its employees conduct the affairs of the university in accordance with the highest legal, ethical and moral standards.